 It will also help us to develop an accurate final price.

-During the design phase, we will construct a 3D conceptual design of the final design for you to view.
+During the Design Vision Verification Meeting, we will construct a 3D conceptual design of the final design for you to view.
 You can make any adjustments to the design that you wish, updating it with any product selections, so you are 100% satisfied with the final design.

-When viewing the conceptual design, you will make specific product selections for your project.
+When viewing the conceptual design during your Selection Showcase Meeting, you will make specific product selections for your project.
 This is great for you because you will be able to see, in real time, what your design layout looks like when different products are used.

 Depending on your type of project, the product selection options will be different; kitchen, bathroom, etc. But, it will be important to give you an accurate final price.